James Horner: Career

 Horner composed the 2006–2011 theme for the CBS Evening News, which was introduced during the debut of anchor Katie Couric on September 5, 2006.
 He wrote various treatments of the theme, explaining, "One night the show might begin with the Iranians obtaining a nuclear device, and another it might be something about a flower show...
 The tone needs to match the news."

 Horner collaborated again with James Cameron on his 2009 film Avatar, which became the highest-grossing film of all time, surpassing Cameron's own Titanic.
 Horner worked exclusively on Avatar for over two years.
 He said, "Avatar has been the most difficult film I have worked on, and the biggest job I have undertaken...
 I work from four in the morning to about ten at night, and that's been my way of life since March.
 That's the world I'm in now, and it makes you feel estranged from everything.
 I'll have to recover from that and get my head out of [it]."

 Avatar brought Horner his tenth Academy Award nomination, as well as nominations for the Golden Globe Award, British Academy Film Award and Grammy Award, all of which he lost to Michael Giacchino for Up.

 After Avatar, Horner wrote the score for the 2010 version of The Karate Kid, replacing Atli Örvarsson.
 In 2011, he scored Cristiada (also known as For Greater Glory), which was released a year later; and Black Gold.
 In 2012 he scored The Amazing Spider-Man, starring Andrew Garfield.
-In an interview on his website, Horner revealed that he didn't return to compose the score for the sequel because he didn't like how the movie resulted in comparison to the first movie, calling it "dreadful."
+In an interview on his website, Horner revealed that he did not return to compose the score for the sequel because he did not like how the movie resulted in comparison to the first movie, calling it "dreadful."
 He was replaced by Hans Zimmer.
 James Horner's theme for The Amazing Spider-Man would later be incorporated into the film Spider-Man: No Way Home, composed by Michael Giacchino.

 In early 2015, after a three-year hiatus, Horner wrote the music for the adventure film Wolf Totem, his fourth collaboration with director Jean-Jacques Annaud.

 At the time of his death, Horner had scored two films yet to be released:

 In July 2015, a month after his death, it was discovered Horner had also written the score for the 2016 remake of The Magnificent Seven, planning it as a surprise.

 Horner's scores are also heard in trailers for other films.
 The climax of Bishop's Countdown, from his score for Aliens, ranks as the 5th most commonly used soundtrack cue in trailers.

-Horner also wrote the theme music for the Horsemen P-51 Aerobatic Team, and appears in "The Horsemen Cometh", a documentary about the team and the P-51 Mustang fighter plane.
+Horner also wrote the theme music for the Horsemen P-51 Aerobatic Team, and appears in The Horsemen Cometh, a documentary about the team and the P-51 Mustang fighter plane.
 The theme is heard at the team's airshow performances.